-TerraX has expanded its land position at Stewart due to the discovery of the Forty Creek showing and to cover two anomalous gold samples (68 and 115 ppb Au) collected on open ground south of the Forty Creek showing.
+TerraX expanded its land position at Stewart to the northeast due to the discovery of the Forty Creek showing and to cover two anomalous gold samples (68 and 115 ppb Au) collected on open ground south of the Forty Creek showing.
 An additional 30 claims (7.5 sq km) were staked.
+TerraX also staked 39 claims (9.75 sq km) to cover the potential southwest extension of the known alteration and mineralization zone.